xamples369/xamples369/README.md

 I'm a process technologist in an injection molding plant in Slovakia.
 In my free time, I build things I wish existed.

-All of it is solo work — designed, built, and maintained by one person.

 ---